FEMA Flood Insurance Rate Maps Update for O‘ahu

 Final Flood Insurance Rate Maps (FIRMs) Released

-As part of the FIRMs update process, the preliminary maps underwent a 90-day public appeal and comment period from March 13, 2025 to June 10, 2025.
-During the appeal period, the public was able to appeal changes to their property’s flood risk designation and provide comments on the maps.
-With the appeal period closed, FEMA then reviews and resolves all appeals and comments before issuing finalized FIRMs and the Letter of Final Determination (LFD).
+As part of the FIRMs update process, the preliminary maps underwent a 90-day public appeal and comment period from March 13, 2025, to June 10, 2025.
+During this period, the public was able to appeal changes to their property’s flood risk designation and provide comments on the maps.
+FEMA then reviewed and resolved all appeals and comments, issuing the finalized FIRMs and the Letter of Final Determination on December 10, 2025.
+The letter states the updated FIRMs will become effective on June 10, 2026, along with all regulatory and flood insurance requirements

 Get a Discount on Flood Insurance Premiums